Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 1 November 2025 05.28.02 UTC
+- WIB: Sabtu, 1 November 2025 06.24.49 UTC
-- WITA: Sabtu, 1 November 2025 06.28.02 UTC
+- WITA: Sabtu, 1 November 2025 07.24.49 UTC
-- WIT: Sabtu, 1 November 2025 07.28.02 UTC
+- WIT: Sabtu, 1 November 2025 08.24.49 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

 Kategori: technology